 Ann-Louise changed from a perfectly normal person into a deranged lady.
 Afraid in her own house, in her own bed, with her own pet.
 She started to wander around in the night watching the red moon shining in her backyard.
 She walked for miles in the dark to escape her home, her life, and what she now started to believe was the little-haunted spirit of little Jay.
 In the dark woods at the end of her street, she sat for hours, looking at the sky, thinking about the death of little Jay and falling into a serious mental breakdown.

 They emptied her stuff out of the house, and new tenants lived there happily ever after.
 Or did they?

 Rumour had it they also began to act weirdly after a few years.
 The police would frequently visit the house because the people living there were acting out, having fights during the night, and were bothering the neighbors.

 For years the house had an ill reputation.
 Until the house owner decided to tear the house down and rebuild it.
 Nothing strange happened after that.
-Perhaps the spirit of little Jay had found its peace and moved away?
+Perhaps the spirit of Jay had found its peace and moved away?

 In another state, people liked weird Ann-Louise, the old cat lady.
 She would have twenty cats living in and around her house.
-When they passed away she would put a cross in her yard with the name of her beloved pet and cried for a week.
+When they passed away she would put a small cross in her yard with the name of her beloved pet and cried for a week.
 Some say she did penitence out of a bad memory when she was younger, but nobody knew her story.
 She was known for her generosity towards anything furry.
 If there was a stray you would go to Ann-Louise and she made a loving home for the animal.